roberjo/portal-template-system-kit/GITHUB_ACTIONS.md

 1. GitHub Actions enabled
 2. Write permissions for GitHub Actions (for updating README)
 3. Proper secrets configured for SonarCloud and Lighthouse CI
 4. Branch protection on main with required status checks

+## Troubleshooting

+If you see ESLint or TypeScript errors in the workflow:

+1. For temporary workarounds, the CI uses a more lenient configuration
+2. For permanent fixes, update the code to address the lint/type issues
+3. Consider updating deprecated dependencies as noted in npm warnings